rAboegila/ToDoList_project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # ToDoList_project

+The App is deployed using Git Hub Pages, check out the [To Do List](https://raboegila.github.io/ToDoList_project/) Application
+Visit the [About Us](https://raboegila.github.io/ToDoList_project/about) page for more information